Denis Papin: Career

+Papin's ship was said to have been destroyed in 1707 by the boatmen of Munden who feared it would threaten their livelihood.
+The scene of boatmen destroying Papin's ship is depicted in several pieces of art in the eighteenth century and serves as an example of the resistance and fear inspired by the creative destruction that accompanies new technology.

 Later, at the iron foundry in Veckerhagen (now Reinhardshagen), he cast the world's first steam cylinder.

 In 1707, Papin returned to London leaving his wife in Germany.
 Several of his papers were put before the Royal Society between 1707 and 1712 without acknowledging or paying him, about which he complained bitterly.
 Papin's ideas included a description of his 1690 atmospheric steam engine, similar to that built and put into use by Thomas Newcomen in 1712, thought to be the year of Papin's death.

 Death

 The last surviving evidence of Papin's whereabouts came in a letter he wrote dated 23 January 1712.
 At the time he was destitute ("I am in a sad case") [Royal Society Archives, 1894, Vol. 7, 74], and it was believed that he died that year and was buried in an unmarked grave in London.

 However, a record exists for the burial of a “Denys Papin” in an 18th-century Register of Marriages & Burials which originally came from St Bride's Church, Fleet Street, London, but which is stored in the London Metropolitan Archives.
 The record states that Denys Papin was buried at St Bride's on 26 August 1713 – just a few days after his 66th birthday – and that he was buried in the Lower Ground, one of the two burial areas belonging to the church at the time.
 Since the discovery, in 2016, of the place and date of Papin's burial in 1713, a memorial plaque has been erected in the West Entrance of St Bride's Church, Fleet Street, London, to commemorate his life and his achievements.